Privacy Policy

 The “consent“ of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

-• the data subject has given their consent to the processing of their personal data for one or more specific purposes;
+- The data subject has given consent to the processing of his or her personal data for one or more specific purposes

-In the following, we provide information about the collection of personal data when using our website.
-Personal data are e.g. name, address, e-mail addresses, user behavior.
+- In the following, we provide information about the collection of personal data when using our website.
+Personal data are e.g. name, address, e-mail addresses, IP address, user behavior.

 When you merely use the website for informational purposes, i.e. if you do not register or otherwise provide information to us, we only collect the personal data that your browser transmits to our server.
 If you wish to view our website, we collect the following data which is technically necessary for us to display our website to you and to ensure its stability and security (here, the legal basis is Article 6 (1) (f) GDPR):